firedrakeproject/firedrake/demos/matrix_free/stokes.py.rst

 For the Schur complement block, we approximate the inverse of the schur complement with a pressure mass inverse.
 For constant viscosity this works well.
 For variable, but low-contrast viscosity, one should use a viscosity-weighted mass-matrix.
-Whereas for high viscosity contrasts this preconditioner is mesh-dependent and should be replaced by some form of approximate commutator.::
+This is achievable by passing a dictionary with "mu" associated with the viscosity into solve.
+The MassInvPC will choose a default value of 1.0 if not set.
+For high viscosity contrasts, this preconditioner is mesh-dependent and should be replaced by some form of approximate commutator.::

       "fieldsplit_1_ksp_type": "preonly",